narayan-ratawa/AwesomeProject/README.md

 # AwesomeProject

-This is a React Native prject with Redux toolkit example
+This is a React Native project with Redux toolkit example

 Includes -
   1. Redux Toolkit